-The Emerson Fellows of the Netter Center offers two graduating Penn seniors—who have worked with the Netter Center for Community Partnerships, Academically Based Community Service (ABCS) courses, and/or university-assisted community schools programs as undergraduates—an opportunity to engage meaningfully in practice, research and policy and to disseminate their work to a national audience through a one-year appointment (potentially renewable for a second year).
+The Emerson Fellow of the Netter Center offers one graduating Penn senior—who has worked with the Netter Center for Community Partnerships, Academically Based Community Service (ABCS) courses, and/or university-assisted community schools (UACS) programs as undergraduates—an opportunity to engage meaningfully in practice, research and policy and to disseminate their work to a national audience through a one-year (potentially renewable to a second year) appointment.

 Students must develop an application portfolio that includes: